Rudraksha20/CIS565-GPU-Final-Project-Vulkan-Procedural-Terrain/README.md

 ## Running the Base Code

 - Fork / Clone this repository.
-- Go into the directory where you downloaded the project and create a build folder
+- Go into the directory where you downloaded the project and create a `build` folder
-- `cd` into this build folder in the terminal
+- `cd` into this `build` folder in the terminal
 - Run: `cmake-gui ..` in the terminal.
 This should create a window with the source and destiniation directory for the project already populated.
+  - On some Windows systems, running CMake from a terminal may not work.
+Instead, open it through the Start menu and set the "source code" path to the root directory and the "build the binaries" path to the `build` directory.
-- Make sure you have cmake installed on your system.
+- Make sure you have CMake installed on your system.
 If not then you can get the latest version from [here](https://cmake.org/download/).
 - Click on `Configure` this should open a pop-up window for you to select the generator.
 Select: `Visual Studio 14 2015 Win64` and once Configuraion is done, click on `Generate`.
 - You are all set.
 This step should have created a .sln file in your build folder which you can run using Visual Studio.